 The course fee is $255

 All papers submitted should include your name, address, telephone number and e-mail address.
-Please send copies (not originals) of assignments to Dr. Mullins' attention (see address below), as assignments will not be returned.
+Do not send coursework with registration.

 Questions related to the assignments should be directed to Dr. Barbara Mullins at email@example.com.